raku-community-modules/Inline-Ruby/README.md

     #=> «[["id", "name"], ["1", "andy"], ["2", "bella"], ["3", "chad"], ["4", "dua"]]»:rb

     # That gets importing wrong sometimes, so you can do it more directly
-    # Here we'll slurp the file in Perl6, feeding the resulting string to Ruby JSON
+    # Here we'll slurp the file in Raku, feeding the resulting string to Ruby JSON

     BEGIN { ruby_require 'json', :import<JSON> };
     my $data = JSON.parse("examples/slide-up.json".IO.slurp);
     #=> «[{"type"=>"ClutterGroup", "id"=>"actor", ... }]»:rb

-    # Now $data contains a ruby Array with nested hashes, wrapped in a P6 proxy
+    # Now $data contains a ruby Array with nested hashes, wrapped in a Raku proxy
     # object.
 You can call methods and some operators, such as [].
 Note that ruby
     # uses [] and not {} for hash access!
 But we alias {} so you can still use it.